srivatsan0611/DAA_Repo/README.md

 4. ANN using Cultural Algorithm Optimization
 5. ANN using Particle Swarm Optimization
 6. ANN using Ant Colony Optimizatoin

+## Notes for the ANN

+Packages used:
+- Sci-Kit-Learn
+- numpy
+- Pandas
+- Keras

+Optimizers were built from scratch using numpy array functions and numpy.random functions

 ## 1. Needleman-Wunsch Algorithm [ CIA -1 ]